KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/status.md

 ### 29th April 2024 - 11:30 CEST - 3rd May 2024 - 16:30 CEST

 **What happened?**
 We experienced a disruption in our services due to connection issues with ALL our FTP accounts using the host ftp.gsmdata.ch.
-This resulted in the inability of devices to send data to the FTP server and subsequently to the KOLIBRI Cloud.
+This resulted in the inability of devices to send data to the FTP server and subsequently to the PressureSuite Cloud.

 **What went wrong and why?**
 The root cause of this issue stemmed from changes made to the gsmdata.ch domain, including DNS settings alterations.
 These changes had unforeseen effects on our FTP/eMail-hoster, leading to the conversion of all user names and rendering devices unable to communicate with the FTP server.